 Disadvantaged Business Enterprise (DBE) Program Information

-Disadvantaged Business Enterprise (DBE) program is a federal program managed by the U. S. Department of Transportation (DOT) to recruit socially and/or economically disadvantaged firms in DOT sponsored projects.
+Disadvantaged Business Enterprise (DBE) program is a federal program managed by the U. S. Department of Transportation (DOT) as set forth in 49 Code of Federal Regulation (CFR) Part 26 and Part 23 to recruit socially and/or economically disadvantaged firms in DOT sponsored projects.
 The goals of the program are to remedy past and current discrimination against disadvantaged business enterprises, ensure a “level playing field” in which DBEs can compete fairly for DOT-assisted contracts, improve the flexibility and efficiency of the DBE program, and reduce burdens on small businesses.

 Any transportation related project, including aviation, highway, or public transportation, which is supported in whole or in part by federal funding, must include an opportunity for DBE participation.

 Because the Corpus Christi Regional Transportation Authority (CCRTA) receives federal funding from the Department of Transportation, it must in turn utilize as much as possible of that funding with small, minority-owned, and/or woman-owned companies.

 Please note that DBE status is not required to do business with CCRTA; however, the CCRTA must seek out and certify eligible and interested firms in Corpus Christi and the surrounding areas.
 Each year the CCRTA must report back to the Department of Transportation how much of their funding went to DBEs and it can only count those that are certified as such.

 Business Development Plans & Studies

 For New Applicants:

 Businesses interested in becoming DBE certified have two options to apply: